10 Days in Tahiti, Moorea, Tikehau Islands

 Moorea Island

 We snorkeled a bunch, kayaked to little islands off the coast, and swam with sharks and rays.
 It was unbelievable!
 At a few beaches, we had sting rays literally come up to our feet like dogs in order to be pet.
 It was wild.
-See them in this video:
+See them in the video at the top of this post.

 The overwater bungalow experience was something on our bucket list.
 After sunset, we would watch sharks hunt underneath our deck.
 Not sure I’m ok with the resort having captive dolphins though.